anderspitman/anderspitman.net/entries/11/entry.md

 to a budget model for a few months, and suddenly your app is unusable for them.

 Note that developers who make software for Apple products have a huge advantage here.
-The number of devices they need to develop for is vastly smaller than developers for Windows, Linux, and especially Android.
+The number of devices they need to test on is vastly smaller than developers for Windows, Linux, and especially Android.

 Hardware is particularly a challenge with web development, where the same